efernie/backbone-contact-example/README.md

   With Jade it makes coding the html pages easier and faster.
 Also with template inheritance you can seperate parts of the html that you might reuse across the site.

+  * Make sure you are using **spaces** in your editor.
+Jade is very picky about spaces/whitespace.

   * So an example layout might look like this.

   ```jade